openbermuda/80days/posts/hurricane-joaquin.rst

 Bermuda
 -------

-The first anniversary of these storms is fast approaching.
+The first anniversary of Fay and Gonzalo is fast approaching.

 For now Joaquin is moving very slowly, battering Caribbean islands.